ncdulo/weather_cli/README.md

 # Deactivate the virtual environment
 deactivate

-# Write your API key to configuration file
+# Write your API key to configuration file interactively (recommended)
-cat 'API_KEY' > ~/.weather.cfg
+.env/bin/weather config
-# -- or --
+# -- or as a single command --
-.env/bin/weather --api-key API_KEY config
+.env/bin/weather --api-key YOUR_API_KEY config

 # Check use instructions
 .env/bin/weather --help